-The design of specifying only a few core standards with core gateways amongst them mitigates the "N-squared" problem (see section 3.1, Figure 3-1).
+The design of specifying only a few core standards with core gateways amongst them mitigates the "N-squared" problem (see Figure 3-1).
 The core connectivity standards bear the burden of mapping to all other core connectivity standards.
 Core connectivity standards allow all other domain-specific connectivity technologies (standard or non-standard) prevalent within a domain to continue to be used, while providing a pathway for an open architecture to communicate with the larger IIoT ecosystem.
 Domain-specific connectivity technologies will need a gateway to one of the core connectivity standards.
 Those gateways can be products, hardware or software, standard or not.
 There is a practical need to limit the number of core standards to just a few, and judiciously allow for new ones to be added, if there is clearly no significant overlap with existing core standards.
-Otherwise we would be back again to an N problem (see section 3.1, Figure 3-1) amongst the connectivity core standards.
+Otherwise we would be back again to an N2 problem (see Figure 3-1) amongst the connectivity core standards.